ilovepixelart/ts-patch-mongoose/README.md

 Works with any Node.js framework — Express, Fastify, Koa, Hono, Nest, etc.
 \
-How to use it with express [ts-express-tsx](https://github.com/ilovepixelart/ts-express-tsx)
+How to use it with Express: [ts-express-tsx](https://github.com/ilovepixelart/ts-express-tsx)

-Create your event constants `events.ts`
+Create your event constants in `events.ts`

 ```typescript
 export const BOOK_CREATED = 'book-created'